chelsigorridon/CHEGOR25091_PTO2502_GroupA_ChelsiGorridon_JSL05/README.md

 ## Key Features:

-- Click on a task and a interactive modal will pop up.
+- Click on Add New task and a interactive modal will pop up.
-- Enter or edit a Task Title, Description, and Status via modal.
+- Enter a Task Title, Description, and Status via modal.
 - Accepts only valid statuses: "TODO", "DOING", or "DONE".
 - Automatically corrects letter casing.
+- All fields must be filled in to create a new task
+- task will save to local storage and show on the main screen

 ---